brycefrank/brycefrank.github.io/research.md

 ### Publications

 Frank, Bryce, Francisco Mauro, Hailemariam Temesgen, and Kevin Ford.
-2019 *Analysis of Classification Methods for Identifying Stands for Commercial Thinning using LiDAR.* Canadian Journal of Remote Sensing. *Pending Review*.
+2019. *Analysis of Classification Methods for Identifying Stands for Commercial Thinning using LiDAR.* Canadian Journal of Remote Sensing.

 Huy, Bao, Nguyen Thi Tinh, Krishna Poudel, Bryce Frank, and Hailemariam Temesgen.
 2019. *Taxon-specific modeling systems for improving reliability of tree aboveground biomass and its components estimates in tropical dry dipterocarp forests.* Forest Ecology and Management.